Gabriella439/nixos-in-production/manuscript/Modules.md

 The Nix programming language does not provide any built-in support for NixOS modules.
 This sometimes confuses people new to either the Nix programming language or the NixOS module system.

 The NixOS module system is a domain-specific language implemented within the Nix programming language.
-Specifically, the NixOS modules system is (mostly) implemented within the [`lib/modules.nix` file included in Nixpkgs](https://search.nixos.org/options).
+Specifically, the NixOS module system is (mostly) implemented within the [`lib/modules.nix` file included in Nixpkgs](https://search.nixos.org/options).
 If you ever receive a stack trace related to the NixOS module system you will often see functions from `modules.nix` show up in the stack trace, because they are ordinary functions and not language features.

 In fact, a NixOS module in isolation is essentially "inert" from the Nix language's point of view.
 For example, if you save the following NixOS module to a file named `example.nix`: